Rich700000000000/Fourchan-All-Images-Archiver/README.md

-Script to download all the images in a 4chan thread.
+Script to download all the images/gifs/WebM in a 4chan thread.

 Warning: I've never used Git before, so if I accidentally screw up and wipe out everything send me a message to get it resolved.